Forwarding a newsletter to Earmail means trusting us with the content of that email. Here's exactly what that trust covers.

 To turn a newsletter into a podcast episode, the cleaned text passes through two third-party APIs:

-- Anthropic (Claude) for cleanup, structure detection, and translation.
+- Anthropic (Claude) for cleanup, structure detection, translation, and the optional extras (weekly digests, reflection prompts, answers to follow-up questions).
 Anthropic does not train on data sent through their API.

 - OpenAI for text-to-speech narration.
 OpenAI does not train on data sent through their API.